andikisare/imgmarker/paper/paper.md

 Currently supported image formats are FITS, TIFF, PNG, and JPEG.
 PyQt has limitations on bit depth.
 For RGB(A) images, up to 8 bits per channel is supported.
 For grayscale images, up to 16 bits is supported.
 Images that exceed these limitations will have their bit depth lowered.

 `Image Marker` can handle multi-frame FITS and TIFF files (Figure \ref{fig:figure2}).
-World Coordinate System (WCS) information stored in FITS and TIFF files is also accessed and displayed below the image in `Image Marker`.
-If an image contains a WCS solution in its header, `Image Marker` will display the WCS coordinates of the cursor in addition to the pixel coordinates.
+World Coordinate System (WCS) information stored in FITS and TIFF files is also accessed by `Image Marker`.
+If an image contains a WCS solution in its header, `Image Marker` will display the WCS coordinates of the cursor in addition to the pixel coordinates below the image.
 WCS solutions can be embedded in TIFFs using e.g., STIFF [@STIFF].

 ## Marking Images